Arts & Entertainment Community

 That was definitely my first thought when I tapped on the little red price bubble of curiosity a couple months ago to see what the oddly placed zeros and Xs in “0 Tyee Dr NW Unit XXXX, Gig Harbor” were all about.

-For sale is a 3,520-square-foot triangular-shaped waterfront lot, located behind the stores near the Purdy Bridge.
+For sale is a 3,520-square-foot triangular-shaped waterfront lot, located behind the shopping center before the Purdy Bridge.
 The land appears to have old dock pilings still in the water.
 The zoning is listed as “NURBSENS” (find my guesses about what that awesomeness is below).
-The seller, who inherited the property, doesn’t have detailed information about the land uses and is selling it “as-is.”
+According to the listing, the seller inherited the property and doesn’t have detailed information about the land uses.
+He’s selling it “as-is.”

-My first introduction to the site was the low-low asking-price of $15,000 — already cut in half from its $29,000 market debut last summer.
-Then the ask dropped to $9,999 just after Christmas, which is still active as of Friday Jan.
+My first introduction to the site was the low-low asking-price of $15,000 — already cut in half from its $29,000 market debut in summer 2024.
+Then, just after Christmas 2024, the price dropped to $9,999, which is still active as of Friday Jan.
 10, 2025.
-Coming from California’s wine country and now Gig Harbor, the $10K price tag for land is easily the cheapest I’ve seen in the last 10+ years.
+Coming from the California coast and now Gig Harbor, that $10K price tag for land, especially fronting the water, is easily the cheapest I’ve seen in the last decade.

 So, for a split second, or, you know, for a whole column’s worth of brainstorming sessions and an afternoon site visit with my super awesome history pal Greg Spadoni, I may have let my imagination run a little bit wild on just what a mom and two kids could do with such a parcel-icious purchase all of their own.
 (OK, ok, we’d invite Bowen too) 🙂